Human Resources

 • This requirement applies to both domestic and international students.

-• If you expect to become a student employee at Wright State, bring with you your Form i-9 Acceptable Documents
+• If you expect to become a student employee at Wright State, bring with you to campus your Form i-9 Acceptable Documents

 • Presentation of the same or other documents may be necessary for other processes.